 When feasible, Members should ask for and allow reasonable time for compliance.
 Members shall evaluate the totality of the circumstances presented at the time in each situation and, when feasible, consider and utilize de-escalation techniques, crisis intervention tactics, and other alternatives to force that may persuade an individual to voluntarily comply or may mitigate the need to use a higher level of force to resolve the situation before applying force.
+When possible, Members will record the interaction (PVS, BWC, handheld camera).
 De-escalation tactics, such as time, distance, cover, and concealment, and less lethal alternatives should be part of the decision-making process leading up to the consideration of deadly force, when reasonably feasible.
 Other alternatives may include:

 - 1. Summoning additional resources that are able to respond in a reasonably timely manner. - 2.
-Formulating a plan with responding Members before entering an unstable situation that does not reasonably appear to require immediate intervention. - Employing other tactics that do not unreasonably increase Member jeopardy.
+Formulating a plan with responding Members before entering an unstable situation that does not reasonably appear to require immediate intervention.